xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 * Larger or smaller `weight_decay`
 * Larger or smaller `lr`
 * `decoder_attention_type="scse"`
-* Losses other than dice (CE with weighting was close)
+* Losses other than DICE (CE with weighting was close)
 * Compiling the model and `torch-ort`
 * Normalization strategies other than `quantile` / `z-score`
 * Bunch of different index combinations